 Timeline: Six Weeks in Vietnam + Ten Days in Thailand

 When I left Vietnam, I then headed to Thailand, though I was only able to visit Bangkok, Koh Chang, and Chiang Mai.
 I did a representation trip under the same travel blog I spent a total of 10 days covering those three places, I stayed mostly in hostels and ate local food.
-I have a Thailand visa guide if you are confuse of how it works.
+I have a Thailand visa guide if you are confused about how it works.

 Whilst I was in Vietnam, I made a plan with one of the travellers, Morgan, who was backpacking in Vietnam, now turned into a great friend to go travel in Myanmar.
 Myanmar is something that never came into my mind to go.
 But, after hearing positive comments about it, I decided to give it a go.

 Timeline: Six Weeks (Vietnam) + Ten Days (Thailand) + Three Weeks in Myanmar

 I flew from Bangkok to Yangon where Morgan and I started our trip.
 Myanmar is not very touristic yet, but it wasn’t cheap compared to Vietnam and Thailand.
 There aren’t a lot of dorm rooms, luckily, I was travelling with a friend.
 We were able to share a room in the guesthouses to make the accommodation cost cheaper.
 Check out these must not miss in Myanmar.